 He has also contributed to a number of book chapters and textbooks, and his work has been cited in the scientific literature more than 70,000 times.

 He has been involved in research studies that have been published in journals including The New England Journal of Medicine, The Lancet, The British Medical Journal and the European Heart Journal.

 Professor Martin Cowie has worked extensively with the National Institute for Health and Care Excellence (NICE) on its work in atrial fibrillation and heart failure.
-He is a non-executive director for NICE.
+He was a non-executive director for NICE from 2016 until 2020.